 What Is The Penalty If I Don't Purchase Coverage?

-The penalty is actually a tax, and millions of Americans are expected to ignore the new law and pay the tax, despite the risk.
+The penalty was actually a tax, and millions of Americans ignored the new law to pay the tax, despite the risk.
 In 2014, the tax (or fine) was $95 per adult and half of that amount per child with a family cap of $285.
 However, if 1% of your family income exceeded the previous calculated amount, than you paid the 1%.
 For example, if your household income was $70,000, you paid a $700 tax.
 Because of numerous glitches in the federal website, additional time has been provided to sign up for coverage.

-In 2018, things have gotten dicey.
+Last year, things got dicey.
 The adult and child charge changed to $695 and $347.50 respectively with a maximum family charge of $2085.
-The household calculation is now 2.5%.
+The household calculation was 2.5%.
 So, in the previous example, an $80,000 family income would pay a tax of $2,000 for not purchasing qualified Ohio health insurance coverage.
-However, if coverage was in effect for a portion of the year, the penalty will be reduced accordingly.
+However, if coverage was in effect for a portion of the year, the penalty was reduced accordingly.

 Important Note: The IRS has announced it will end the practice of not processing federal tax returns of filers that may not have compliant health insurance.
 The Trump Administration requested that this action be taken, to soften the financial impact of the Obamacare legislation.
 Although tax returns will continue to be processed, the penalty for not having coverage is still applicable, and consumers are still required to pay the tax.
 Only new legislation can eliminate the tax.